paf-triarii/kubernetes-deployment-validation-and-mutating--webhook/README.md

 docker build . -f docker/Dockerfile.service -t uvicorn:1.0
 ```

-2. [Optional] Generate self-signed certs for caddy.
-Omit this step if you have your own certificates for TLS exposure.
+2. [Optional] Generate self-signed certs for the uvicorn server. **Omit this step if you have your own certificates for TLS exposure.**

 ```bash
 # Make sure to set your target domain and ip